Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 A sourdough starter is a live fermented culture of flour and water.
 It naturally leavens bread dough without commercial yeast.
 There are all different types: homemade, purchased or gifted (ask a fellow baker!).
 I use two different starters at home: one I made myself, and a vibrant Australian starter gifted from my friend Celia.

 But is doesn’t stop there.
-Once your have a starter, it must be kept alive and well with regular feedings to maintain its rising power.
+Once your have your own sourdough starter, it must be kept alive and well with regular feedings to maintain its rising power.
 Sourdough is not static; it’s a living process.
 Here’s my personal feeding schedule which you can adapt to suit your style:

 Jar of bubbly, active sourdough starter